CDCgov/ONT-Seq-analysis/README.md

 sample,fastq_1,fastq_2
 SAMPLE_NAME_1,RANDOM_NAME_S1_L002_R1_001.fastq.gz,
 ```
 A script is available to concatenate barcoded FASTQ files in a directory and generate a samplesheet in the required input format.
 You can find this script in `/assets/ont_fastq_concat_and_samplesheet_create.sh`.
-Ensure you’re in the working directory where you’d like the merged files and saved, as the script will automatically create a directory to store the, placing the samplesheet file in the same directory.
+Ensure you’re in the working directory where you’d like the merged files and saved, as the script will automatically create a directory to store the resulting files, placing the samplesheet file in the same directory.
 Make sure to enter the path to the directory with the FASTQ files, ending with a "/" symbol.

 If your FASTQ files are already concatenated by barcode, you can generate only the samplesheet by running `/assets/create_samplesheet_only.sh`.
 Enter the path to the directory with concatenated FASTQ files, ending with a "/", and ensure you are in the working directory where you want to save the samplesheet.